38degrees/darjeelink/README.md

 - Run `gem build darjeelink.gemspec` this will output a file `darjeelink-X.X.X.gem` the version should match what version.rb and github.
 - Run `gem push darjeelink-X.X.X.gem`

+## TODOs

+We have a few TODOs in the project.
+Please grep for TODO in the codebase to see them, and consider picking one up during maintainance.

 ## GDPR
 No personally identifiable data is stored about the public by this gem.
 It does not store information on individual clicks, only a counter of how many times a link has been clicked.